 A more formal way to do this would be to keep an incident register and to use it as part of your in-house follow-ups.

-To get ideas on how to investigate incidents and prevent them happening again, read WorkSafe’s Accident investigation form (external link)
+To get ideas on how to investigate incidents and prevent them happening again, read WorkSafe’s information on:

 If you do want to keep an incident register, you should include: